Calories per day -- weight loss or maintenance

 Instead of the usual three meals a day, simply add a mid-morning and a mid-afternoon meal while ensuring that each of the three usual meals has fewer calories than before.
 That will give

+you 5 meals daily.
 (The mid-morning and mid-afternoon meals could be “engineered” foods such as protein shakes.)
+It’s that easy.